 One of the country’s major attractions, the Palacio de La Moneda is the seat of Chile’s acting president, and is unmissable for any history buff.
 Renowned for the famous 1973 a coup d'état took in which president Salvador Allende was overthrown, the Palacio today commemorates the deposed president with a statue that rests on the Plaza de la Constitución.
 A changing of the guards takes place in front of the palace and is accompanied by a military band.

 If you fancy a day trip from Santiago, then ten miles from the capital is Viña Aquitania.
 Easily reachable via public transport from the city, guided tours of this expansive vineyard estate are provided and, of course, include world-renowned tastings.
 Learn of the viticulture as you take in views that further soothe your taste buds in one of the world’s most admired wine regions.
+Less

 Personal advice from Tourlane experts